zporter/zachporter.dev/content/posts/lets-code-contact-form-in-phoenix-part-one.md

 end
 ```

+The `import Ecto.Changeset` line imports all functions from that Ecto module.
+The function we are using in our `changeset` function is `cast`.
+I will be using a couple more functions later on.

-Defining a simple changeset function that casts the fields of the message is enough to get the first test to pass.
+Defining a simple `changeset` function that casts the fields of the message is enough to get the first test to pass.
 Onto to the next test.

 ```elixir
 # test/my_app/support/message_test.exs